 I have added to my toolkit incrementally and some investments have been better than others.
 As a follow up to my video review of the Janome Coverpro 2000CPX here comes a review and guide to the common attachments for the Coverpro 1000CPX and 2000CPX, and I’m sure some of these accessories are available for other coverstitch machines as well, so hopefully my advice can apply to other brands too.

-Note that this post contains Amazon affiliate links.
+Note that this post contains Amazon affiliate links to the attachments mentioned.